Skip to content

 …use those frameworks’ islands. mountly mounts widgets after the page is interactive; it doesn’t take over server-rendered HTML.

-The two layers can coexist well: Astro, Next, Remix, or SvelteKit can render the shell, routes, and server content, while mountly handles a portable widget that needs custom-tag placement, on-demand activation, or a separate component release path.
-The boundary is important: mountly is composable with those frameworks, but it is not replacing their hydration story.
+The two layers coexist well: Astro, Next, Remix, or SvelteKit render the shell, routes, and server content, while mountly handles a portable widget that needs custom-tag placement, on-demand activation, or a separate component release path. mountly composes with those frameworks, but it does not replace their hydration story.

 mountly is an on-demand component runtime.
 It is not: